The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 About the Duration format

 Each of the supported databases contains different JDBC URL configuration options.
-Going into each of those options is beyond the scope of this document, but the following section gives an overview of each database URL and a link to the official documentation.
+The following section gives an overview of each database URL and a link to the official documentation.

 DB2